nidhaloff/igel/docs/README.rst

     """
     That's it.
 Your "trained" model can be now found in the model_results folder (automatically created for you in your current working directory).
-    Furthermore, a description can be found in the description.json file inside the model_results folder.
+    Furthermore, a description can be found in the description.json file also created inside the model_results folder.
     """

 - Demo: